-- (1) Study the book carefully.
-The sections are short enough that you should be able to read and understand every detail in the section.
+- (1) You have been studying math for twelve or more years and have thus developed some habits and patterns to help you succeed in these classes.
+Many of these habits involve practicing skills, imitating solutions, memorizing formulas, and perhaps cramming for exams.
+To succeed in this class, you may need to begin to break some of these habits.
+As doing so may be rather difficult, you will need to make a concerted and conscious effort.
+I will be asking you (somewhat regularly) to understand the reasoning behind the skills, to solve problems without an example to imitate, to derive formulas rather than memorize them, and to build a framework of understanding so that you do not need to cram for exams. - (2) Study the book (and the extra notes) carefully.
+The sections are short enough that you should be able to read and understand every detail.
 Think hard about the ideas and ask questions on anything that is not clear.
 You will be expected to do some thinking and reading on your own and to work on some problems without seeing an example first.
-Don't wait a week or so to seek help if you are having trouble. - (2) Keep up with the homework.
-In a class such as this you cannot get by with studying every once in a while or waiting until a few days before the test.
-It is important to realize that reading solutions and solving problems are different skills.
+Don't wait a week to seek help if you start having trouble. - (3) Keep up with the homework.
+In a class such as this, you cannot get by with studying every once in a while or waiting until a few days before the test.
+Note that reading solutions and solving problems are different skills.
 Learning mathematics is an active process; observing others solve problems is not sufficient.
 Learn the techniques, don't just imitate examples.
 Be certain you understand the main ideas.
-If you choose to work with others, make sure that you are actively participating, especially paying attention to how to start problems on your own. - (3) Pay attention to notation and presentation.
+If you choose to work with others, make sure that you are actively participating, especially paying attention to how to start problems on your own. - (4) Pay attention to notation and presentation.
 An inability to use correct notation is often a sign that the concepts have not yet been learned.
-Go back over the guidelines for writing up quiz/exam solutions and take them seriously.
-In particular, remember to use a legitimate complete sentence to finish a problem and avoid drawing boxes around your answers.
-When solving a problem, do your best to stay focused so as not to make 'stupid' mistakes. - (4) Use discretion while taking notes during class.
-You do not need to write down everything that appears on the board.
+Go back over the guidelines for writing your turned-in homework solutions and take them seriously.
+In particular, remember to recopy the problem (when appropriate) and to use a legitimate complete sentence to finish the problem.
+When solving a problem, do your best to stay focused so as not to make "stupid" mistakes.
+An example of such a mistake is writing $4 \cdot 2 = 6$.
+These errors come from a lack of concentration and we can do our best to make fewer of them by paying more attention to our work.
+Whenever any of us is learning new things, we are bound to make mistakes that are not trivial or silly.
+Rather than chastising yourself for being incompetent, you can learn from these higher level mistakes and improve your understanding of the relevant concept or skill.

+- (5) Use discretion while taking notes during class.
+You need not write down everything that appears on the board.
 In fact, this is usually a poor strategy for taking notes in a math class.
 It is better to watch and think rather than mindlessly transcribe.
-You should also be aware that I say some important things without ever writing them on the board.
+You should also be aware that I say some important things without ever writing them on the board. - (6) Learning mathematics requires extended periods of distraction-free thought.
+Given the prevalence of technology in your lives, you will need to make a concerted effort to "unplug" your mind and focus on the task at hand.
+This sort of mindfulness will increase your understanding, help you avoid careless errors, and perhaps reduce the stress in your life.

-In order to make them explicit, here are the primary goals for this course.
+In order to make them explicit, here are the goals for this course.